mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

 #.
 The vector of output stitched workspaces are passed to
    :literal:`GroupWorkspaces`, which groups the workspaces into a single workspace, which is then outputted.
 #.
-If a global scale factor is not used, the algorithm calls
+If using `ScaleFactorFromPeriod`, the algorithm calls :literal:`Stitch1DMany`
-   :literal:`Stitch1DMany` for a period specified by :literal:`ScaleFactorFromPeriod` and passes the same input workspaces.
+   for a period specified by :literal:`ScaleFactorFromPeriod` and passes the same input workspaces.
 This returns a vector of period scale factors obtained by stitching workspaces from a specific period.
 #.
 The algorithm iterates over each workspace for each period across all groups
    and calls :literal:`Stitch1D`, passing the scale factor from period scale factors for each period index.
 Like in step 4, the stitched workspaces are